 Shelter cleanliness is vital to the safety of both people and animals.
-CART members and pet owners must do their best to keep the shelter area clean of trash.
+CART members must do their best to keep the shelter area clean of trash.

 For specific procedures for cleaning the shelter and its equipment, see "Appendix K: Shelter Sanitation and Cleaning"